Remember the spring

 Through a literature review; documentation from key individuals and agencies; written questionnaires and interviews with pioneers and present leaders, over a period of 10 months.

-Influences commonly identified were Dr Elisabeth Kübler-Ross and Dr Cicely Saunders.
+Influences commonly identified were Dr Elisabeth Kübler-Ross, Dr Cicely Saunders and Sr. Frances Dominica.
 Pioneers developed unique and individual programmes that influenced others and later there was a move to network.
 The study also looked at what influenced the pioneers, who initiated pioneering programmes and where were the early adaptors.

 The early pioneers envisioned their programmes long before they were established; had different reasons for their work; and had a willingness to collaborate.